AdobeDocs/contributor.en/help/introduction.md

    ![Location of the pencil icon](assets/edit-icon.png)

 1. Make your changes in the web editor.
 You can click the **Preview changes** tab to check formatting of your change.
 1. Once you have made your change(s), scroll to the bottom of the page.
 Enter a title and description for your PR and click **Propose file change** as shown in the following figure:

    ![proposing your change](assets/submit-pull-request.png)

+   >[!NOTE] If you get a validation error message about signing a Contributor License Agreement (CLA), Command-click **Details** to open the license agreement in a new tab.
+Sign the agreement if acceptible.
+Then return to the pull request window, click a change link to make another edit to the page, and then submit it.
+Your CLA should then be verified, and you can submit the pull request.

 That's all there is to it.
 Thank you!
 Documentation team members will review and merge your pull request.